Colin Powell, first Black US secretary of state, dies of Covid-19 complications amid cancer battle - Local News 8

 Powell is survived by his wife, Alma Vivian (Johnson) Powell, whom he married in 1962, as well as three children.

-It is not clear if Powell had received a booster dose of the vaccine.
+Alma Powell, who is fully vaccinated against the virus, also tested positive for Covid-19 this month, but only exhibited mild symptoms, a source close to the family told CNN.
+She was sent home after treatment at Walter Reed National Military Medical Center.

+Cifrino told CNN Powell was vaccinated early on and received his second shot in February.
+He was scheduled to get his booster shot this past week but that was when he fell ill so he wasn’t able to receive it.
 Covid-19 vaccines are a highly effective tool in preventing severe disease and death, but no vaccine is 100% effective.

 More than 7,000 breakthrough cases of Covid-19 that have resulted in death have been reported to the US Centers for Disease Control and Prevention through October 12.
 By that time, more than 187 million people in the US were fully vaccinated.
 That’s one out of every 26,000 fully vaccinated people who has died of Covid-19, or 0.004%.